-- 1. Obtain a copy of the standard Fire Alarm system specifications from the Project Manager.
-Modifications should be made to these specifications to reflect the specific requirements of each project, however, do not change the essence of the document.
-Ensure compatibility with the existing system(s). - 2.
-Any and all maintenance diagnostic tools, electrical schematic wiring diagrams and any access codes and passwords required to perform any maintenance function over the life of the equipment such as diagnostics, adjustments or reprogramming shall be provided to the Owner on the Date of Substantial Completion.
+- 1. Ensure compatibility with the existing system(s).

+- 2. Any and all maintenance diagnostic tools, electrical schematic wiring diagrams and any access codes and passwords required to perform any maintenance function over the life of the equipment such as diagnostics, adjustments or reprogramming shall be provided to the Owner on the Date of Substantial Completion.
 Tools may be handheld or built into the control system and shall function for the life of the equipment without the requirement to return them to the Manufacturer.
 Provide complete operations and maintenance manuals including diagnostics instructions for troubleshooting the system.
-The Owner shall not be required to sign licensing agreements related to the use of maintenance or repair tools. - 3.
-It is the intention of the University to obtain competitive bids for maintenance and repair services and material for the fire alarm system provided.
+The Owner shall not be required to sign licensing agreements related to the use of maintenance or repair tools.

+- 3. It is the intention of the University to obtain competitive bids for maintenance and repair services and material for the fire alarm system provided.
 Accordingly, the use of proprietary equipment or equipment requiring the use of any proprietary items throughout the life of the equipment is unacceptable.
-In addition, any special tools, prints, technical data, layouts, hardware, software, etc. required throughout the life of the equipment be obtained from multiple suppliers, must be provided by the manufacturer to the Owner at substantial completion of the project. - 4.
-GMU will accept the following systems listed in order of preference: - a.
-Siemens XLS - b.
-Notifier 640 - c.
-FCI Net Solo 7100 - 5.
-The main FACP shall be located in a secured area such as the Main electrical room. - 6.
+In addition, any special tools, prints, technical data, layouts, hardware, software, etc. required throughout the life of the equipment and which cannot be obtained from multiple suppliers, must be provided by the manufacturer to the Owner at substantial completion of the project.

+- 4. GMU will accept the following systems:

+- a.
+Siemens

+- b.
+Notifier

+- c.
+FCI

+- 5. The main FACP shall be located in a secured area such as the Main electrical room. - 6.
 Remote Annunciator: - a.
-Description: Duplicate annunciator functions of the FACP for alarm, supervisory, and trouble indications.
-Also duplicate manual switching functions of the FACP, including acknowledging, silencing, resetting, and testing. - 7.
+Description: Duplicate annunciator functions of the FACP, including acknowledging, silencing, resetting, smoke evacuation system, testing, alarm, supervisory, and trouble indications. - 7.
 All smoke detectors shall be photo-electric type including all HVAC duct smoke detectors - 8.
-HVAC duct smoke detectors should maintain power during HVAC equipment shutdown.
-9. Smoke Dampers are not required in any building, on any campus, of George Mason University.
+HVAC duct smoke detectors should maintain power during HVAC equipment shutdown. - 9.
+Smoke Dampers are not required in any building, on any campus, of George Mason University. - 10.
+Please ensure the Fire Alarm system is compatible for future radio transmitter.
+GMU is looking at using the AES 7750 w/ IntelliTap 7068 in the future. - 11.
+Emergency Generator shall report operational status to Fire Alarm annunciator panel.